aedoardo1990/2nd_Project/README.md

 - Toggle Play to switch on/off the F1 anthem - line 53 of script.js file - [Stack overflow](https://stackoverflow.com/)
 - Cards area - line 68 of script.js file - [Github of Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/)

-For more details on the code used,
+For more details on the code used in js, please check the scrupt.js file.

+## Acknowledgements

+My mentor Antonio for his great support and the professional practical advices.

+My wife for her great interest and passion for my work.

+Kay of Code Institute and the Slack Community.